gnosischain/documentation/docs/developers/Build contracts on gnosis/full-stack-dapp.md

 1. Creating and connecting your wallet to Gnosis
 2. Setting up your project
 3. Smart-contract development
-4. Using Hardhat for contract devlopment
+4. Using Hardhat for contract development
 5. Deploying your contract on Gnosis
 6. Integrating your smart contract with your project's front end